-For enquiries specifically through our enquiry form we store this data on a CRM system, the specific security measures in place to protect your data are detailed in https://www.salesforce.com/privacy/overview/.
+We store data on a CRM system.
+The specific security measures in place to protect your data are detailed at www.salesforce.com/privacy/overview/.

 We have implemented strict internal guidelines to ensure that your privacy is safeguarded at every level of our organisation.
 We will continue to update policies and implement additional security features as new technologies become available.

 Although we will do our best to protect your Data, we cannot guarantee the security of your Data transmitted to our Site.
 Any transmission of Data is at your own risk.
 Once we receive your Data, we will use appropriate security measures to seek to prevent unauthorised access or disclosure.